Why Storytelling Matters to Innovation with Paul Andrew Smith

 Paul Smith is one of the world’s leading experts in business storytelling, one of Inc. Magazine’s Top 100 Leadership Speakers of 2018, a storytelling coach, and bestselling author of the books The 10 Stories Great Leaders Tell, Lead with a Story, Sell with a Story, Parenting with a Story, and Four Days with Kenny Tedford.
 His work has been featured in the Wall Street Journal, Time Magazine, Forbes, Fast Company, The Washington Post, PR News, CIO Magazine, Investors Business Daily, Marketing Research Magazine, the American Banking Journal, and London’s Edge Magazine, among others.
 In his 20 years with Procter & Gamble, Paul held leadership positions in both research and finance functions, and most recently served as director of consumer and communications research.
 Prior to P&G, Paul was a consultant for Arthur Andersen & Company.
 His keynote speaking and training clients include international giants like Google, Hewlett Packard, Bayer Medical, Walmart, Kaiser Permanente, Ford Motor Company, Luxottica, and Procter & Gamble among dozens of others.

-This episode is powered by data storytelling training from Untold Content and Data+Science.
+This episode, Why Storytelling Matters to Innovation is powered by data storytelling training from Untold Content and Data+Science.
 Transform your data into powerful visual stories by learning best practices in data visualization and technical storytelling.
 Whether you’re a PowerBI or a Tableau person—or just want to better communicate your data—this workshop will inspire you to see the stories that lie in the data.
 Learn more at untoldcontent.com/data-storytelling-training.

 Katie: I’m thrilled this morning to have as our guest, Paul Andrew Smith.
 He is a bestselling author.
 He’s published several books on the art of storytelling in business, Lead with a Story, Sell with a Story and Parenting with a Story, as well as The 10 Stories Great Leaders Tell.
 Paul has been featured in The Wall Street Journal, Time Magazine, Forbes, Fast Company, Washington Post, you name it.
 He is a former P&G exec and now he travels the globe as a speaker and a trainer with companies like Google, HP, Bayer, Walmart, Kaiser Permanente, Ford, Lexotica, and dozens of others.
 Paul, I’m so thrilled to have you on the podcast to talk more about how storytelling can play a role in the process of innovation.
 Welcome to the podcast.